 Policy Process

-It is expected that this motion will be proposed to the Autumn 2023 conference, proposed by the Climate Emergency Policy Working Group (CEPWG) and supported by the Energy Policy Working Group (EPWG).
+It is expected that this motion will be submitted to the Autumn 2023 conference, proposed by the Climate Emergency Policy Working Group (CEPWG) and supported by the Energy Policy Working Group (EPWG).
 It is also expected to be endorsed by these PWGs for accreditation.
 The two PWGs have worked closely on proposing this motion.

 This makes energy policy more succinct.